Is this program right for you?

 The program consists of 15 credits.

-Students who successfully complete all the courses will receive their Certificate in Emergency Management.
+Students who successfully complete the required credits/courses will receive an Associate Certificate in Emergency Management.

 This program is a 15-credit program that can be completed entirely online.

-Our course schedule allows you to complete the certificate as quickly as four months, or take courses at your own pace and complete it anytime within three years.
+Our course schedule allows you to complete the Associate Certificate as quickly as four months, or take courses at your own pace and complete it anytime within three (3) years.

 To view details of each course, including upcoming course offerings, click on a course in the table below.

-Learn more about our accelerated schedule, including recommended study pathways to complete the certificate in just a few months!
+Learn more about our accelerated schedule, including recommended study pathways to complete the Associate Certificate in just a few months!

-When you are ready to complete the final assessment, EMRG-1195, please contact firstname.lastname@example.org so we can review your record and confirm eligibility.
+When you are ready to complete the last course, the final assessment (EMRG-1195), please contact firstname.lastname@example.org so we can review your record and confirm eligibility.

 There are no specific application deadlines or set start dates.
 Apply for this program at any time.